bella-juma/python-data-sci/README.md

-# COTE D’IVOIRE MTN TECHNOLOGY UPGRADE
+# COTE D’IVOIRE MTN COMMUNICATION TECHNOLOGY

- This is a model to analyze  data upgrade  of a MTN service provider that is based in cote d'vore with different localised  cities and various product to the local cell users
+ This is a model to  clean, and analyze  data of MTN service provider that wil assist users get various details.The data has to go through data cleaning procedures to ensure availability of information that will support business  like **billing prices** and availability of particular geograpgical areas with various loxcalised cities and products    available or the users

 -------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------